-Let's take a look at re-wiring a three way switch for a standard Fender Telecaster guitar.
+Let's take a look at re-wiring a three-way switch for a standard Fender Telecaster guitar.
 If you have already tried out our Volume and Tone wiring guides, this would be a great next step.

-Wiring up a Telecaster three-way switch
+Wiring Up a Telecaster Three-Way Switch

-The information in this article will apply to any similar three-way “Lever” switches that are used in many different Strat style guitars.
+The information in this article will apply to any similar three-way “Lever” switches that are used in many different Strat-style guitars.
 The Gibson Les Paul and several other similar guitars use a three-way “Toggle” switch and that discussion will be in a different article.
-Since the title of this article is “How To Wire A Telecaster” I am going to use all of the standard Fender Telecaster values in the wiring diagram.
+Since the title of this article refers to the Telecaster three-way switch wiring, I am going to use all of the standard Fender Telecaster values in the diagram.

-The circuit that we will use here is very similar to the circuit we use in the articles: “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring” articles, except that this time we will wire the pickups to the switch instead of directly to the Volume control.
+The circuit that we will use here is very similar to the circuit we use in the “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring” articles, except that this time we will wire the pickups to the switch instead of directly to the Volume control.

-If the guitar you are wiring is well-used, it might be a good time to consider changing the other components while you are in there.
+Note that if the guitar you’re wiring is well-used, it might be a good time to consider changing the other components while you are in there.
 If you are going for “Original” or “Stock,” use the values for the pots and the capacitor in the diagram.
 If you have changed your pickups and/or you are not afraid to experiment, then you can change the values presented in the diagram to suit the tone that you are looking for.
 Volume and Tone pots come in a variety of values, including 250K, 500K, 1 Mega Ohm, etc. and the lower the number the darker your tone will be, as more high frequencies get leaked to ground.

-Choosing the right Telecaster three-way switch
+Choosing the Right Telecaster Three-Way Switch

 A stock three-way Tele switch has two stages, each with four soldering lugs.
-Lugs 1, 2, and 3 are the switchable, while lug A is the common one.
+Lugs 1, 2, and 3 are the switchables, while lug A is the common one.
 For each position on the lever, a lug on each stage is connected to its respective common.

-To get started wiring you want to look at the bottom of the switch at the two rows of tabs.
+To get started with the Telecaster three-way switch wiring, look at the two rows of tabs at the bottom of the switch.
 You will notice that in each stage there are three tabs that are just tabs and one tab that is connected to a longer slider.
 It will be on one end of the four tabs and on each stage it will be on the opposite end.
 This tab is called the Common.
-You will solder the Hot wire from your Neck pickup to the Common of stage 1, and solder the Hot wire of the Bridge pickup to the Common of Stage 2.
+You will solder the Hot wire from your Neck pickup to the Common of Stage 1, then solder the Hot wire of the Bridge pickup to the Common of Stage 2.

 Before we can go further we need to solder some jumper wires to the three-way switch.
-If we align the switch so the Common is first we could label the tabs of stage 1: C, 1, 2, 3 and the tabs of stage 2: 1, 2, 3, C. We will solder a jumper wire from tab 1 to tab 2 of stage 2.
-Wire a jumper wire from tab 2 of stage 2 to tab 2 of stage 1.
-Solder a jumper wire from tab 2 to tab 3 of stage 1.
+If we align the switch so the Common is first we could label the tabs of Stage 1: C, 1, 2, 3 and the tabs of Stage 2: 1, 2, 3, C. We will solder a jumper wire from Tab 1 to Tab 2 of Stage 2.
+Wire a jumper wire from Tab 2 of Stage 2 to Tab 2 of Stage 1.
+Solder a jumper wire from Tab 2 to Tab 3 of Stage 1.
 This is much easier to see and understand in the diagram.
-Solder a wire from tab 3 of stage 1 to tab 1 of the Volume pot.
+Solder a wire from Tab 3 of Stage 1 to Tab 1 of the Volume pot.
 This takes care of the switch, so let’s add the Volume control.

-Solder a wire from tab 2 of the Volume control to the tip of the output jack.
+Solder a wire from Tab 2 of the Volume control to the tip of the output jack.
 Solder a wire from the sleeve of the output Jack to the back of the volume control.
 Now we add the tone control.